aaron-grau/curic/react/projects/widgets/README.md

   [weather]: http://openweathermap.org/current
   [vanilla-ajax]: http://stackoverflow.com/questions/8567114/how-to-make-an-ajax-call-without-jquery

+### Recap

+Great work!
+Now we have two widgets.
+One that displays the time, and another that displays the weather.

-## Tabs
+## Phase 4: Tabs Widget

+### Overview

+We are going to add a tabs widget that the user can interact with.
+The tabs should each be labeled with their own title.
+The selected tab should be in **bold** font.
+Below the tabs, display the contents of the selected tab.
+The content pane should update when the user selects different tabs.

-### Goal
+### Instructions

 Make a `Tabs` component. `Root` should pass `Tabs` an array of Javascript objects (the data for the tabs) that have `title` and `content` as keys.
-Display all the titles, but have the selected title in **bold** font.
-Below, it should display only the contents of the selected tab.
-The content pane should update when the user selects different headers.

-### Steps

 * Keep track of the selected tab's index in your `Tabs` component's state.
 Set it initially to zero.